mathewbushuru/algorithms/README.md

 # Comprehensive Algorithms and Data Structures.

-This repository houses my solutions and detailed explanations to popular algorithms and data structures problems.
-The solutions are provided in `JavaScript`, `Java`, `TypeScript`, `Python` and `C`.
+This repository houses in-depth explanations to key computer science algorithms and data structures alongside solutions to various Leetcode problems that explore these concepts.
+They are implemented in `JavaScript`, `Java`, `C++`, `Python`, `TypeScript` and `C`.
 This repository is intended to be my online reference / notes as I learn these topics and I hope you find this information valuable.

 Each algorithm and data structure has its own separate directory containing its implemetation and problem solutions in the various languages.